njtierney/rcproposal2018/2018-rconsortium-proposal.md

 ## The Problem

-Missing values are an unavoidable problem when working with real world data.
+Missing values are an unavoidable problem when working with data.
 They occur for many reasons.
 For example, individuals choose not to answer survey questions, weather measurement devices fail in wet weather, or participants drop out of a study.
 Missing values are